maralorn/kassandra/README.md

 *Kassandra from Greek mythology tells the Trojan _warriors_ in the Illiad not to take in the horse offer by the Greek.
 They don‘t listen to her.*

-A not yet recommended for public use taskwarrior frontend build with Haskell and reflex-frp
+This is a taskwarrior frontend build with Haskell and reflex-frp.

+**WARNING: This will eat all of your tasks!
+This app is underdocumented and not intended for use by anyone else, yet.**

 ## State